ginzunza/hierarchical_db/README.md

 ```
 rails g hierarchical_db territories
 ```
-Now your model has the attributes *lft* and *rgt* that are essential to the gem work properly.
+Now your model has the attributes *lft*, *rgt* and *lvl* that are essential to the gem work properly.

 Next into the model you have to include Hierarchies adding the code below:
 ```ruby